How to Pass the ATSA Test (Air Traffic Skills Assessment)

 The Air Traffic Skills Assessment is well-known for being a challenging test.
 Some test-takers find the time-limited elements of the assessment difficult to manage.

-For the best chances of success, you should spend time answering ATSA practice exam questions and improving your speed and accuracy.
+For the best chances of success, you should spend time using ATSA test study guides and taking practice exam questions to improve your speed and accuracy.
 Note that some sections of the ATSA become harder as you progress through the questions.

 There are more than 200 questions on the ATSA test.
 The assessment is split into seven sections.